 Shepherd’s Hope provides free medical care, education and wellness programs to uninsured families across Central Florida.
 Patients eligible for services through Shepherd’s Hope must meet one of the following criteria:

 Shepherd’s Hope contributes directly to Central Florida’s health care economy by mitigating the financial impact to hospitals and health care providers for the services they provide to uninsured and indigent patients.
 The average cost of an emergency department visit in Central Florida is approximately $6,600; whereas the cost for a patient visit at a Shepherd’s Hope is the equivalent of $120.
 Without the option of Shepherd’s Hope, 22.3 percent of patients served in 2017 (3,820 patients) said they would otherwise be forced to seek care at an area emergency department, resulting in a cost savings of $17.6 million to the Central Florida healthcare system.

 Shepherds Hope benefits businesses by medically caring for the workforce and helping to keep health care insurance costs down.
 The faces of the uninsured are changing.
 They are exactly who you think they are and exactly who you wouldn’t imagine them to be.
 In 2017, nearly 43% of Shepherds Hope’s patients were working individuals who fell into an income or insurance benefit gap.

 Given the never-ending unpredictability surrounding the issue of health care, there will always be a need for free and charitable health care clinics like Shepherd’s Hope.
-Helping meet this need will be our new West Orange Medical Clinic and Administration Center.
-It has provided additional critically needed access to healthcare for the uninsured in our community just as Dr. Barnes envisioned 23 years ago.
+Helping meet this need is our new West Orange Medical Clinic and Administration Center.
+It has provided additional critically needed access to healthcare for the uninsured in our community just as Dr. Barnes envisioned 24 years ago.

 56% of patients treated indicated that they would not have sought any medical care without access to a Shepherd’s Hope clinic.